-A SWAP identifies strategies to bring a small watershed into compliance with water quality standards and goals developed by stakeholders in the watershed.
-Strategies go beyond traditional government capital projects and include actions in partnership with local watersed associations, citizen awareness campaigns and volunteer activities.
+A small watershed action plan (SWAP) identifies strategies to bring a small watershed into compliance with water quality standards and goals developed by stakeholders in the watershed.
+Strategies go beyond traditional government capital projects and include actions in partnership with local watershed associations, citizen awareness campaigns and volunteer activities.

 Lower Patapsco SWAP

 A SWAP has been completed for the Lower Patapsco planning area.
 This plan covers the area from Catonsville to Arbutus.

 - Volume I (PDF) outlines the actions identified as part of the strategy.